Princeton Reunions

 The Class of 1984 at its 20th reunion in 2004.

 The Class of 1954 at its 50th reunion in 2004.
 Note the class blazers.
 Every class wears a unique jacket design.

 The Class of 1982 at its 25th reunion in 2007, posing for a group photo in front of Blair Arch.

 Part of the crowd at the 5th reunion area in 2003.

 The Princeton Reunions are an annual college reunion event held every year on the weekend before commencement at Princeton University.
 Known simply as "Reunions", this event brings back to campus upwards of 25,000 alumni and guests for a four-day celebration featuring large outdoor tents, elaborate costumes, sporting events, alumni and faculty presentations, fireworks, and bands from rock to swing.

 History

 A Princeton Companion places the advent of Princeton reunions shortly after the end of the Civil War.
-The 1890s (especially the University's 150th anniversary in 1896) saw increasing interest, although it was not until the 1950s that Reunions took on today's level of organization, particularly with respect to on-campus housing for returning alums.
+The 1890s (especially the University's 150th anniversary in 1896) saw increasing interest, although it was not until the 1950s that Reunions took on today's level of organization, particularly with respect to on-campus housing for returning alumni.